agilord/aws_client/generated/aws_sqs_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Welcome to the <i>Amazon Simple Queue Service API Reference</i>.
+Welcome to the <i>Amazon SQS API Reference</i>.

-Amazon Simple Queue Service (Amazon SQS) is a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
+Amazon SQS is a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
 Amazon SQS moves data between distributed application components and helps you decouple these components.

-For information on the permissions you need to use this API, see <a href="https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-authentication-and-access-control.html">Identity and access management</a> in the <i>Amazon Simple Queue Service Developer Guide.</i>
+For information on the permissions you need to use this API, see <a href="https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-authentication-and-access-control.html">Identity and access management</a> in the <i>Amazon SQS Developer Guide.</i>

-You can use <a href="https://aws.amazon.com/tools/#sdk">AWS SDKs</a> to access Amazon SQS using your favorite programming language.
+You can use <a href="https://aws.amazon.com/tools/#sdk">Amazon Web Services SDKs</a> to access Amazon SQS using your favorite programming language.
 The SDKs perform tasks such as the following automatically:

 <ul>
 <li>